 Doing this will help make your website crawl budget lower.
 Having this means that all website pages render properly while making one’s host load efficient.

-In short, this will help keep user experience positive in the long run.
+In short, this will help keep the user experience positive in the long run.
 You can use a plugin like Broken Link Checker for this.

 To summarize, performing a technical SEO audit means exploring every nook and cranny of your website in order to keep it loading fast while improving one’s search ranking at the same time.
 From content to XML sitemaps, make sure to have a tool ready to check for any errors and resolve them immediately.